bodo-hugo-barwich/text-sanitizer-rs/README.md

 # Text-Sanitizer
-Rust Library to convert rich UTF-8 Text into plain ASCII Text
+Rust Application and Library to convert rich UTF-8 Text into plain ASCII Text

 This Crate holds a **Library** and an Executable.\
 The **Executable** which can be invoked from **command line** taking the requested Data from the STDIN